mui/material-ui/docs/src/pages/components/chips/chips.md

 Examples of Chips, using an image Avatar, SVG Icon Avatar, "Letter" and (string) Avatar.

-- Chips with the `onClick` property defined change appearance on focus, hover, and click.
+- Chips with the `onClick` prop defined change appearance on focus, hover, and click.
-- Chips with the `onDelete` property defined will display a delete icon which changes appearance on hover.
+- Chips with the `onDelete` prop defined will display a delete icon which changes appearance on hover.

 {{"demo": "pages/components/chips/Chips.js"}}